Desire is the essence of man,

 (1) The brother Stan said the conservative attitude of this chapter.

 "After completion, it was clear that the chapter had only accepted the proposals to conservative tendencies and had rejected almost all the innovative nature of projects such as the adoption of civilian names, changes to the dress, rules on smoking, family visits and vacations. "(Yearbook of the Institute of Brothers of the Sacred Heart - 1906-2006 p.
-132
+132 (2) All these writings to attack the perseverance, lightning succeeding intervals appeared to me as the successive attacks of the German army against the city of London during the 2nd World War e hence the term blitz derives its name.

 (3) All items mentioned above have made the transfer of "perseverance" which marks a period in time in the brand loyalty that quality of links established between two or more persons and in particular between and professed Christ and his Church.
 This change of vocabulary illuminates the profound cultural transformation that is happening among brothers and help accelerate this transformation.